 The alternative: purpose-built B2B CTV

-Platforms built specifically for B2B CTV advertising offer direct relationships with premium publishers, full self-serve control, multiple targeting data sources beyond just LinkedIn, and transparency into exactly where your ads run.
+Platforms built specifically for B2B CTV advertising offer direct relationships with premium publishers, a hands-on partnership approach, multiple targeting data sources beyond just LinkedIn, and reporting on where your ads run.

 | Capability | LinkedIn CTV | Dedicated B2B CTV |